sagecodes/intro-machine-learning/README.md

 [Iris Dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set)

-Looking at this data how do we know that Classfication will be a good choice?
+Looking at this data how do we know that Classification will be a good choice?
 Why not Regression?

 ### >>> [Iris K-Nearest Neighbors](https://colab.research.google.com/drive/1X-lhBr1yrhVME_IISx2MbjkvG6mqyg3D) <<<

-# YOU MADE IT THORUGH!
+# YOU MADE IT THROUGH!

 Did you learn something new?